-Modeling can come in various forms including predictive modeling and data modeling mentioned above.
+Modelling can come in various forms including predictive modelling and data modelling mentioned above.

-Generally Financial Modeling is extensively used within Excel.
-Major investment banks and project and infrastructure finance but also for business in robust cash flow modeling.
+Generally Financial Modelling is extensively used within Excel.
+Major investment banks and project and infrastructure finance but also for business in robust cash flow modelling.
 It’s possible to build models on other applications like Google Sheets etc., but these tend to be for simpler models.

 We know that is a lot to take in but simply showing you the art of the possible should prepare you for what’s coming your way.
 It should also help you formulate an ambition for how you want to use technology in your FP&A transformation.